nandagirin/simple-user-database-app/services/user/README.md

 # User Service

 This simple service handles client request to add users to in-memory database and get the list of those users.
-This service is built using [GoFiber boilerplate](https://github.com/gofiber/boilerplate).
+This service is built using [GoFiber boilerplate](https://github.com/gofiber/boilerplate) with addition in token handling.

 ## Environment Variables